realA10001986/Dash-Gauges/DIY/README.md

 I was lucky to score a **Simpson model 49L VU-meter** with the movie-accurate front, which is operated with a 3k6 resistor in series (R5+R6 on the Switch Board).
 Its lighting is through two 6V lamps (run at 5V) which need no resistor; R11 on the Switch Board is therefore bridged with a wire.
 If you prefer install LEDs, put a suitable resistor in place instead.
 The additional red pointer was added by drilling a hole into the front and putting a pointer from another meter inside.
 This red pointer is not moving, so it is reasonably easy to add.

 The **model 142 VU-meters**, while perfectly usable electronically, are a bit smaller (4.25x3.9" vs 4.66x4.2") and look a bit different on the back; their barrel is thicker (3.25" vs 2.78" in diameter), and the screws are not at the outer corners but closer to the barrel.
 Unfortunately, the barrel is so big that it does not allow for a hole for the "Empty" light; this must be done another way.
-There is a special drawing in the DIY/enclosure folder for model 142 dimensions.
+There are special files in the DIY/enclosure folder for model 142 dimensions.

 If you can't find a VU-meter or consider the 142 too far off, you could try going with a Simpson voltmeter or ammeter (models 29, 39, 49, 59, or 79 fit size-wise).
 These meters mostly are for voltages/currents beyond what we have available directly, but: Most of those meters have built-in resistors that reduce the voltage for the coil to something far lower: For instance, the **Simpson model 49 voltmeter 0-50V DC (SK 525-447)** has a 50K resistor inside; if this resistor is bridged, the meter shows full scale at 0.0375V.
 With a 5K6 or so resistor is shows full scale at approx 5V, which is perfectly usable for our purposes.
 But again: You also need to compromise on the "Empty" light, since non-illuminated Simpson meters are too thin.